-Methods of acid-base titration based on a sample dissolution exceeding normal acid, followed by back titration with a standard base is characterized in this experiment.
-Using bromophenol blue as an indicator, hydrochloric acid solutions were standardized against pure sodium carbonate.
+Methods of acid-base titration based on a sample dissolution exceeding normal acid, followed by back titration with a standard base is characterised in this experiment.
+Using bromophenol blue as an indicator, hydrochloric acid solutions were standardised against pure sodium carbonate.
 Here, we will study the titration of HCl and sodium carbonate in detail.

 Determination of the strength of the diluted hydrochloric acid solution by titrating it against the normal sodium carbonate solution (M/10).

 The hydrochloric acid solution can be titrated using a methyl orange indicator against the sodium carbonate solution.
 If a slightly acidic solution is titrated with a weak base, the endpoint is slightly acidic.
 The solution is slightly basic if a weak acid is titrated with a strong base since the salt produced is to a certain degree hydrolyzed.
 The reaction of sodium carbonate with HCl is given below.

 Na2CO3(aq) + 2HCl(aq) → 2NaCl(aq) + CO2(g) + H2O(l)